JetBrains-Research/tnm/README.md

-# XXX
+# TNM
-A library for mining several types of data from git repositories.
+A tool and library for mining several types of data from git repositories.
 Instead of implementing their own mining pipeline researchers can use our tool or integrate it in their own mining pipelines.